Dean/Professor of International Relations, Paul H. Nitze School of Advanced International Studies, Johns Hopkins University

 Bachelor of Arts in History & Religion from Denison University, Ohio

 Lotta was promoted to Vice President in January of 2003 from the position of Director of Corporate Affairs, which she had held since joining the Council in 2000.
-As Vice President, Lotta retains all of the duties she performed as Director of Corporate Affairs, but will be increasingly responsible for building out the Council's member/client base and for the future growth of the organization.
+As Vice President, Lotta is responsible for day-to-day operations, for building out the Council's member/client base, and for working with the President on the future growth of the organization.

-Lottas responsibilities include membership retention and development, research to identify the needs of US corporations conducting business in Taiwan, and research on current Taiwan policy issues.
+Lottas responsibilities include membership retention and development, research to identify the needs of U.S. corporations conducting business in Taiwan, and research on current Taiwan policy issues.
 Lotta oversees all member products and services, including e-bulletins and quarterly reports, and manages the development of new value-added membership services.
-In addition, she supervises special member requests, press releases and press contacts, website development and management, and acts as the Council editor.
+She also oversees all events and conferences, including managing the annual US-Taiwan Defense Industry Conference.
+In addition, she supervises responses to special member requests, press releases and press contacts, website development and management, and acts as the Council editor, IT director, and financial director.

-As a student in the three-year MIBS Chinese Track at the University of South Carolina, Lotta spent 19 months studying Mandarin Chinese in Taipei, Taiwan and in Beijing, China.
+As a student in the three-year International MBA program (Chinese Track) at the University of South Carolina, Lotta spent 19 months studying Mandarin Chinese in Taipei, Taiwan and in Beijing, China.
 She also worked as a consultant and marketer for the Beijing Sun-King Paper Company, where she worked with the management team to develop new marketing and administrative strategies and to launch a new brand into the Beijing market.
-Prior to joining the MIBS program, she worked as Department Director at New South Associates in Stone Mountain, Georgia.
-Lotta has lived, studied, and worked in Asia, Europe, and North America, is a native level speaker of Swedish and English, and has a high level of proficiency in Mandarin Chinese.
+Prior to joining the masters degree program, she worked as Department Director at New South Associates in Stone Mountain, Georgia.
+Lotta has lived, studied, and worked in Asia, Europe, and North America, is a native level speaker of Swedish and English, and has some proficiency in Mandarin Chinese.

 2000 - present